lmc279/CrossValidationReport/Template_Rmd_Report/README.md

-# STA6257 - Advanced Stats Modeling - Dr. Cohen

-This repository contains material for Advanced Stats Modeling course:

-1. Rmd template for project
+# This folder contains the Rmd template for project report:

   -**Template_Report.Rmd**